 About Shady Oak Butterfly Farm

-During the busiest time of the year, the farm sometimes raises over 5,000 pupae per week.
-The preferred average at the farm is two to three thousand per week during spring and summer months.
+During the busiest time of the year, the farm raises over 5,000 butterflies per week.
+Shady Oak sells butterflies and moths in all stages of metamorphosis: eggs, larvae, pupa, and adults.
 Butterfly and moth host and nectar plants are available at the farm or over the internet.
 The farm is approved to ship plants and butterflies to all 48 contiguous states.